-As part of our National Lottery Heitage Fund supported project "Revealing St. Alban's Hidden Heritage" we are expanding the "Heritage" material on this website with more information about both the church building and the history of the church and parish (including the former parish of St Patrick, Balsall Heath and the Church of St Patrick, which stood on Frank Street).
+As part of our National Lottery Heitage Fund supported project "Revealing St. Alban's Hidden Heritage" we have expanded the "Heritage" material on this website with more information about both the church building and the history of the church and parish (including the former parish of St Patrick, Balsall Heath and the Church of St Patrick, which stood on Frank Street).

 The Parochial Church Council is a member of Birmingham Heritage Forum: http://www.birminghamheritage.org.uk